 Sets the bubble or filled area colors:

-- If you use the Metric sections's Color option, you can create a color scale by picking maximum, middle, minimum, and dataless color values.
+• If you have defined the Color metric option in the setup properties, you can create a color scale by picking maximum, middle, minimum, and dataless color values.

 Map Controls